Glioblastoma Facts & Figures

-Despite first being identified in the scientific literature in the 1920’s, there have only been four drugs and one device ever approved by the FDA for the treatment of glioblastoma.
+- Despite first being identified in the scientific literature in the 1920’s, there have only been four drugs and one device ever approved by the FDA for the treatment of glioblastoma.

-In addition to being life-threatening, GBM – and its harsh treatments – inflict devastating upon the body’s fragile command center, the brain, which controls cognition, mood, behavior, and every function of every organ and body part.
+- In addition to being life-threatening, GBM – and its harsh treatments – inflict devastation upon the brain, which controls cognition, mood, behavior, and every function of every organ and body part.

-Glioblastoma is also one of the more expensive cancers to treat, often leaving patients and families with major financial hardship on top of the burdens of the disease.
+- Glioblastoma is also one of the more expensive cancers to treat, often leaving patients and families with major financial hardship on top of the burdens of the disease.

-Yet, science is advancing rapidly and there are promising research strategies moving forward.
+Despite these daunting facts and figures, there is hope.
+Science is advancing rapidly and there are promising research strategies moving forward.

 Working Toward Solutions